nd-hal/swahili_psych_taxonomy/README.md

 # Benchmarking Sociolinguistic Diversity in Swahili NLP

-This repository accompanies the ACL submission:
+This repository accompanies the paper submission:
 **"Benchmarking Sociolinguistic Diversity in Swahili NLP: A Taxonomy-Guided Approach"**

 ---